-Here is an example of XML code for WebInject that will perform several basic checks on a web application node.
+Here is an example of XML code for WebInject for performing several basic checks on a web application node.

-Note: To learn more about monitoring, be sure to read: Monitoring Your Jive Environment.
+Note: For more information about monitoring, see Monitoring your Jive environment on page 63.

 This script is designed to perform the following checks on a web application node: